Griffith000/PRODIGY_FS_04/README.md

 `Private_Key`

 ## Link
-to get the env variables signup and login to : https://chatengine.io/
+To get the env variables signup and login to : https://chatengine.io/